 You’ve said to your self, “it’s time to sell my house.”
 The reasons vary like the weather, but one thing is common to all home sales, it’s a life changing decision.
 Selling your home is more complex than your typical garage sale transaction.
 In fact, it’s a lot more complex than selling your car.
-So hopefully, you will put more thought into the process than selling your old golf clubs.
+So hopefully, you will put more thought into the process than selling your old golf clubs, if you do it right you can get the opportunity to get cash for homes in Seattle, those are great deals.

 While pricing a car is usually as simple as putting make, model, and year into a computer and getting a number back, a house isn’t that simple.
 While you can get a general idea of what your home is worth from the basics: square footage, zip code, year built, number of bathrooms, and number of bedrooms, you cannot account for curb appeal, quality of finish, landscaping, and value in specific location (meaning what is happening on your street and block).